 Some insurance portals work with multiple insurance providers and offer individuals the ability to get and compare insurance quotes and plans based on personal circumstances (postal zip code, age, gender, marital status, etc.).
 This option boosts the interest in web insurance portals.

 What are the key business values of insurance portals?
-The following items are worth mentioning:

 - Streamlined information flow across business units and processes;

 - Reduced operational costs related to a high degree of process automation;